What are your short-term goals?

 An example of how to best answer this question for entry level candidates:

 "I am working to make the most of my remaining schooling by not only taking the classes required for my major, but also as many other 400 level elective courses as possible.
-This classroom experience, combined with my recent internship experience, have developed me to make an immediate contribution, which is my near term objective.
+This classroom experience, combined with my recent internship experience, has developed me to make an immediate contribution, which is my near term objective.
 After starting my new role, I plan to study for industry certification, with a goal to complete it within the first year of work.
 I would like to become the one of the best in my role in 2-3 years…"

 An example of how you should not answer this question:

 "Well, I'd be lying if I didn't say my goal is simply working for the weekend.
 My current job is such a pain that I cannot wait to get out of there by Friday at 5.
 That's why I'm looking, hoping that this job will be better than the crappy job I have now."